-Game Design & Development is an interdisciplinary minor for students interested in exposure to the full video game production pipeline.
+Game Design & Development is a multidisciplinary minor for students interested in exposure to the full video game production pipeline.
 Students will learn the technical tools, design, critical thinking, communication, collaboration, and analytical skills necessary in the production of video games from faculty in Art, Art History, & Design, Computer Science, English, and Music, and will be able to understand and effectively communicate between disciplines.
-Organic modeling, texturing, rigging, basic animation, lighting, and rendering are covered in this demo by assistant professor Vinny Argentina.
 The video game industry employs artists, designers, animators, programmers, writers, and musicians.
 It also includes jobs in audio and video production, business development, IT, web development, management, sales, marketing, and more.
 Students interested in any area in this growing field can pair the minor with their major field of study, making them especially attractive to employers.
 Whether it be studio art, computer science, graphic design, business, music, communications, information systems, writing, or something else, the minor offers opportunities to step into the exciting world of game design and development.
-Game Design & Development Curriculum Game Computing 9 Credit Hours CS 102 OR CS 103 - Intro to Programming CS 121 - Computer Science IAND select 1 CS 347 - Introduction to Game Design and Programming (CS 221 and other prereqs needed, common choice for CS majors) ARS 311 - Video Game Scripting & Design (common choice for non-CS majors) Game Animation 9 Credit Hours ARS 220 - Animation: Introduction (prereqs waved for minors) AND select 2 ARS 321 - Organic Modeling ARS 322 - 3D Animation ARS 324 - Technical ArtARS 325- Hard Surface ModelingARS 329- 2D AnimationARS 416- Team Game Design II Game Sound 3 Credit Hours select 1MU 305 - Music Technology III (prereqs waved for minors)MU 306 - Music Technology IV (prereqs waved for minors) Game Design 9 Credit Hours ARS 210 - Game Design: Introduction (prereqs waved for minors)ARS 415 – Team Game Design IAND select 1EH 301 - Technical WritingEH 442 - Usability StudiesEH 454 - New Media Writing and Rhetoric In Team Game Design teams of students conceive and build working video games in one semester.
+Game Design & Development Curriculum Game Computing 9 Credit Hours CS 102 OR CS 103 - Intro to Programming CS 121 - Computer Science IAND select 1 CS 347 - Introduction to Game Design and Programming (CS 221 and other prereqs needed, common choice for CS majors) ARS 311 - Video Game Scripting & Design (common choice for non-CS majors) Game Animation 9 Credit Hours ARS 220 - Animation: Introduction (prereqs waved for minors) AND select 2 ARS 321 - Organic Modeling ARS 322 - 3D Animation ARS 324 - Technical ArtARS 325- Hard Surface ModelingARS 329- 2D AnimationARS 416- Team Game Design II Game Sound 3 Credit Hours Select 1MU 305 - Music Technology III (prereqs waved for minors)MU 306 - Music Technology IV (prereqs waved for minors) Game Design 9 Credit Hours ARS 210 - Game Design: Introduction (prereqs waved for minors)ARS 415 – Team Game Design IAND select 1EH 301 - Technical WritingEH 442 - Usability StudiesEH 454 - New Media Writing and Rhetoric In Team Game Design teams of students conceive and build working video games in one semester.
 Students take on the roles of a professional development team including Game Designer, Level Designer, Concept Artist, Sound Designer, Engineer, Modeler, Animator, Lighting Artist, Technical Artist, Art Director, and Technical Director.
 The experience of working as a member of a multidisciplinary team on a collaborative project helps prepare students for real-world careers.
 Taking Team Game Design I & II is recommended when possible.